· By Gabby Yan

 6. East & North Bali – Quiet & Underrated

-Best for: Diving, snorkeling, volcano hikes, and off-the-beaten-path adventures.
+Best for: Diving, snorkelling, volcano hikes, and off-the-beaten-path adventures.

 Why stay here?
 If you want peace, authentic Balinese villages, and natural beauty, this is it.